James Outman Player Props: Dodgers vs. Cubs

 James Outman At The Plate

-- Outman leads Los Angeles with 11 hits, batting .289 this season with six extra-base hits.
+- Outman leads Los Angeles in total hits (11) this season while batting .282 with six extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 66th in batting average, 20th in on-base percentage, and eighth in slugging.
+- He ranks 71st in batting average, 20th in on base percentage, and eighth in slugging among qualifying batters in MLB action.

+- He has hit a long ball in 21.4% of his games this year, and 6.1% of his chances at the plate.

-- Outman has had at least one RBI in 46.2% of his games this year (six of 13), with two or more RBI three times (23.1%).
-He has also accounted for three or more of his team's runs in one contest.
+- Outman has picked up an RBI in six games this year (42.9%), with more than one RBI in three of those games (21.4%).

-- In five games this year (38.5%), he has scored, including multiple runs twice.
+- In five games this season (35.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.